 Nomacs is an interesting cross-platform image viewer with one or two unusual features.

-The viewing area can be customised in various ways.
+The viewing area may be customised in various ways.
 You can choose to view basic details (file name, creation date, rating), metadata, histogram and more.
 Nomacs can run full screen, if you like, or you can reduce its opacity to leave the program very much in the background.

 What's more unusual, though, is that multiple instances of nomacs can be connected and work together.
 If you've two copies of nomacs running on the same PC, say, you can synchronise them, so that when you pan or zoom on one instance, the second does exactly the same thing (very useful when you need to compare separate images).